mconour/superchat/README.md

 4. Start the server: `npm start`
 5. Open your web browser and navigate to `http://localhost:3000` to use SuperChat.

-For more detailed setup and usage instructions, please refer to our [documentation](https://github.com/mconour/superchat/wiki).

 ## Contributing

 We welcome contributions from the open-source community.
 To contribute to SuperChat, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-SuperChat is licensed under the [MIT License](LICENSE).
-See the [LICENSE](LICENSE) file for more details.

 ---

 Give SuperChat a try and revolutionize your chat experience.
 Feel free to [open an issue](https://github.com/mconour/superchat/issues) or [submit a pull request](https://github.com/mconour/superchat/pulls) if you have suggestions or improvements to share.

 Happy chatting! :speech_balloon: